The Complete Guide to the Distillery District.

 Barrel House Distillery

 Located in the barreling house of the historic distillery property, Barrel House continues the tradition of old Kentucky distillers by producing quality bourbon with traditional methods.
-You can take a tour Wednesday through Sunday from 11 a.m. until 5 p.m., with tours starting on the hour and lasting about an hour.
+You can do a tour and tasting too!
 End your experience with a specialty drink at the lounge and taproom. barrelhousedistillery.com

 Make yourself at home in this intimate lodge-style bar and restaurant, located right next to Barrel House Distillery in the old barreling house of the historic distillery.
 They whip up inventive craft cocktails made exclusively from spirits distilled in-house.
 Be sure to try the burgoo, a classic Kentucky dish, or soak up the savory goodness of the full charcuterie board.
 It rotates various meats, cheeses and jams, and pairs perfectly with their seasonal cocktails. barrelhousedistillery.com/elkhorn-tavern